metadriverse/metadrive/README.md

 ## 🚕 Examples

-Please run the following line to drive the car in the environment manually with keyboard!
+Please run the following command to drive the car in the environment manually with keyboard!
+Pressing W, A, S, D to move and turn.

 ```bash
 python -m metadrive.examples.enjoy_manual